Skip to main content

 Oliver Hill is a legacy of wartime defence systems in Western Australia, with a bounty of historical artefacts and stories waiting to be explored.

-Join the Rottnest Island volunteer guides for an unforgettable tour of the site, starting with the 9.2-inch naval gun – the only intact emplacement of its type left in Australia.
+Join the Rottnest Voluntary Guides for an unforgettable tour of the site, starting with the 9.2-inch naval gun – the only intact emplacement of its type left in Australia.

 As your knowledgeable guide regales the history of the battery, marvel at the panoramic views across the island.
 Discover how the historic gun was operated, from both the lower gun pit and the upper gun platform.